merwaaan/megado/notes.md

 - Quackshot: The plane's sprite is scrambled

 - Landstalker: waits for $FF0F8B @B6E

-- Sonic & Knuckles + Sonic 3: stuck in an infinite loop @C336

 - Streets of Rage: character seems to die randomly; time over happens after a few seconds